Chevron Osteotomy (Distal) for Hallux Vallgus (Bunion)

 Figure 1: V-shaped cut in the distal aspect of the first metatarsal

 Patients undergoing a chevron osteotomy are often allowed to walk, as long as they are in a stiff soled shoe and they mostly walk with weight through their heel.
+Some surgeons limit patients walking for a few weeks after this procedure.
 They do need to limit their activity in the postoperative period, as excessive activity can lead to a nonunion or a malunion.
 Patients can usually be advanced to a more normal shoe at 6 weeks.
 However, it will often be 3-4 months before they have made 80% of their recovery, and often 9-12 months before their maximal recovery is achieved.
 Patients recovering from a chevron osteotomy (or other foot surgeries) can have persistent swelling.
 This can carry on for a number of months following surgery.
 This is due to increased blood flow as part of the healing process.

 The usual list of general post-surgical complications may occur with a Chevron osteotomy.
 This includes the potential for: